Pieter-Veenstra/Power-Platform-For-Beginners/3-Power Automate/Task 3.md

 ### Supplemental Reading

 - **Understanding Conditions in Power Automate**: A comprehensive guide to understanding how conditions work in Power Automate and how to use them effectively.
 [Read more](https://docs.microsoft.com/en-us/power-automate/add-condition)

-- **Advanced SharePoint Actions**: This resource provides a deeper understanding of how to use SharePoint actions in Power Automate, including how to set conditions and loops.
-[Read more](https://docs.microsoft.com/en-us/power-automate/sharepoint-connector-actions)

 - **Automating Business Processes with Power Automate**: Learn how to implement business logic using conditions, loops, and expressions in Power Automate.
 [Read more](https://docs.microsoft.com/en-us/power-automate/business-process-flows-overview)

 ### Learn Modules

 - **Implementing Business Logic in Power Automate**: This Microsoft Learn module takes you through the steps of implementing complex business logic in your flows.
-[Start Learning](https://learn.microsoft.com/en-us/module/business-logic-power-automate/)
+[Start Learning](https://learn.microsoft.com/en-us/training/paths/automate-process-power-automate/)

 - **Managing Approvals in Power Automate**: This module will teach you how to set up and manage approval workflows.
-[Start Learning](https://learn.microsoft.com/en-us/module/managing-approvals-power-automate/)
+[Start Learning](https://learn.microsoft.com/en-us/training/modules/approvals-power-automate/)

 ## Post-lesson Quiz
 This quiz is designed to test your understanding of implementing business logic with conditions, loops, and expressions in Power Automate.
 It's a great way to check if you've grasped the key concepts from this lesson.